tworzenieweb/boilerplate/README.md

 - use phpspec for generating skeletons and testing
 - use behat for BDD
 - use phpcs for testing all against coding standard

+## Usage

+`php composer.phar create-project tworzenieweb/boilerplate path dev-master`

+where `path` is the place where you want to init project.